kanliot/foulnames/README.md

 	use: foulnames [OPTIONS] filename [more filenames...]

+      foulnames is a little bash script to remove non-printable characters and control characters from filenames should run fine on any unix with GNU bash and stuff.
+      options:
+      	-m NUM      allow foulnames to fix more than 4 files at a time.
+This was to prevent foulnames *.mp3 from fixing 900 files by accident.
+        -i      pipe mode to stdout.  should remove all newlines naturally the input only comes from a single filename which is piped in.
+	        Yes, filenames can have newlines, and this is the solution.
+        -t      preview the new filenames, but don't fix filenames
+      use: foulnames [OPTIONS] filename [more filenames...]

       foulnames is a little bash script to remove non-printable characters and control characters from filenames
       should run fine on any unix with GNU bash and stuff.